guettli/git-tips/README.md

 git mergetool --tool=meld
 ```

-Now a nice UI opens.
-You see three columns.
+Now a nice UI opens, and you will see three columns:

-On the left side you see your original code (before starting the merge).
+- On the left side, you see your original code (before starting the merge).
-In the middle you see the result of the automatic merges done by git.
+- In the middle, you see the result of the automatic merges done by Git.
-On the right side you see "theirs" (new main branch).
+- On the right side, you see "theirs" (new main branch).

-You see conflicts with red background color.
+The green and blue parts are automatically resolved.
+You do not modify these in most cases.

-You can take the left (your) side, or the right side (theirs).
-Additionally, you can modify the code by hand.
+You will see conflicts marked with a red background.
+In the middle column of a conflict line, you see `(??)`.

-Finally go to the column in the middle and press `ctrl-s` to save your changes.
+You can take the left (your side), the right side (theirs), or modify the code manually.

+Finally, go to the middle column and press `Ctrl+S` to save your changes.
 Then close the UI.
-The UI will open again if there is a second file with a conflict.
+The UI will reopen if there is a second file with a conflict.

-I tried several other tools, but `meld` is still my favorite.
+I have tried several other tools, but `meld` (with useAutoMerge) is still my favorite.

 # Resolve, take theirs